XPeng Inc. (XPEV) is ready for next Episode as it posted an annual sales of 3,253 M - News Daemon

 XPeng Inc. (NYSE: XPEV) Trading Performance Indicators

-Check out the current performance indicators for XPeng Inc. (XPEV).
-In the past quarter, the stock posted a quick ratio of 1.80.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.32.
+Here are XPeng Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 1.70.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.43.

 Technical Analysis of XPeng Inc. (XPEV)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 73.38 million.
-That was better than the volume of 17.41 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 83.02%.
-Additionally, its Average True Range was 1.10.
+The latest stats from [XPeng Inc., XPEV] show that its last 5-days average volume of 43.25 million was superior to 17.95 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 69.81%.
+Additionally, its Average True Range was 1.18.

-At the time of writing, stock’s 50-day Moving Average is $8.96, while its 200-day Moving Average is $21.14.
-However, in the short run, XPeng Inc.’s stock first resistance to watch stands at $12.86.
-Second resistance stands at $14.27.
-The third major resistance level sits at $15.66.
-If the price goes on to break the first support level at $10.06, it is likely to go to the next support level at $8.67.
-Assuming the price breaks the second support level, the third support level stands at $7.26.
+At the time of writing, stock’s 50-day Moving Average is $8.75, while its 200-day Moving Average is $20.52.
+Now, the first resistance to watch is $11.31.
+This is followed by the second major resistance level at $11.68.
+The third major resistance level sits at $11.87.
+If the price goes on to break the first support level at $10.75, it is likely to go to the next support level at $10.56.
+Assuming the price breaks the second support level, the third support level stands at $10.19.

 XPeng Inc. (NYSE: XPEV) Key Stats